AidenDeveloper/ddown-calculator/README.md

 # To-Do List
   - Make the formula for calculation
   - Implement FFlog's API to database
+  - Use GraphQl to request a pull for log data
   - Obtain log data to find the variables for Damage Downs, Weaknesses and Brink of Deaths
   -